-A Master of Business Administration (MBA) program is a graduate-level program that prepares students for leadership roles in business and industry.
-Featuring courses in accounting, finance, organizational behavior, business strategy, and corporate accountability, the MBA delivers cross-functional knowledge and training.
-Well-versed in all facets of business, MBA graduates can leverage their education for career advancement.
+A master of business administration (MBA) program prepares graduate students for leadership roles in business and industry.
+Featuring courses in accounting, finance, organizational behavior, business strategy, and corporate accountability, MBAs deliver cross-functional knowledge and training.
+These programs produce graduates who understand all facets of business and can leverage their education for career advancement.

-Many prospective students put off earning their master’s degree to fulfill family and career obligations.
-Earning an MBA online provides students with flexibility, allowing them to fulfill other responsibilities while earning their degree.
-Online MBA programs follow the same curriculum as on-campus programs, but allow students to complete work at their own pace.
-With new accredited online MBA programs being introduced every year, there has never been a better time to earn an MBA online.
+Many prospective students put off earning their master's degrees to fulfill family and career obligations.
+Earning an MBA online provides students with flexibility, allowing them to tackle other responsibilities while earning their degree.
+Online MBA programs follow the same curricula as on-campus programs, but they allow students to complete work at their own pace.
+With new accredited online MBA programs introduced every year, now is an excellent time to earn an MBA online.

 Top Online MBA Program Rankings

-To create our ranking, we compare program characteristics from schools offering an MBA online including student resources, tuition costs, job placement rates, instructional technologies and more.
-We then measure this information based on three weighted categories: student success, quality of instruction, and affordability.
-Each school on our list is institutionally and programmatically accredited, so as to ensure that the content and delivery of the program meets accepted academic and professional standards.
+To create our ranking, we compare program characteristics from schools offering MBAs online.
+Such characteristics include student resources, tuition costs, job placement rates, and instructional technologies.
+We measure this information based on three weighted categories: student success, quality of instruction, and affordability.
+Each school on our list holds institutional and programmatic accreditation, ensuring that each program's content and delivery meet accepted academic and professional standards.

 University of Florida